S-James19/Portfolio-Website/documentation/Frontend/frontend.md

 The common suggestions to improve the human computer interaction for my website were as follows:

 * Remove phone number and email address from contact form, contact form should filter out spam contact requests without giving out info.
-* The buttons could be more defined when hovering over them
+* The buttons could be more defined when hovering over them.
-* Issues with resizing windows, including email being cutoff before it moves
+* Issues with resizing windows, including email being cutoff before it moves.

 ### Implementation of changes